 When Is The Best Time To Visit Vanuatu?

-The best time to visit Vanuatu is between April to October.
-This period is known as the ‘dry season’ and you can expect plenty of sunshine, relatively cooler temperatures and less humidity.
+The best time to visit Vanuatu is from April to October.
+This period is known as the ‘dry season’ and you can expect plenty of sunshine, relatively cooler temperatures, and less humidity.
 November to March is not only the ‘west season’ but also cyclone season.
 Vanuatu lies in the ‘cyclone hot spot’ and you don’t want to be around on a rare landfall.
-Another period to watch out for is the Australian school holiday season, when some of the more upmarket accommodations and certainly the flights will book out quicker than usual.
+Another period to watch out for is the Australian school holiday season when some of the more upmarket accommodations and certainly the flights will book out quicker than usual.
 I visited Vanuatu during September, during school holidays, but had no issues despite earlier concerns.

 How Much Does It Cost To Travel To Vanuatu?